Find Help With Protective Orders in Houston, Texas

 If you already have a divorce or custody case pending, you will have to file a motion for a protective order through the family court system, as the district attorney’s office will generally not be able to assist you if you are already represented by counsel.
 If you have any concerns about your safety or the safety of your children, we recommend hiring an attorney to protect your rights.

-Should I Hire an Attorney if My Spouse Has Filed for a Protective Order in Texas Against Me?
+Should I Hire a Protective Order Lawyer if My Spouse Has Filed for a Protective Order in Texas Against Me?

 If you are accused of family violence, it is critical that you hire an attorney to defend your interests.
 You can fight a motion for a protective order, but hiring an ineffective attorney, or attempting to resolve the issue yourself, could result in an order granted against you.
 The consequences of an order could limit access to your children and other long-term effects.